Grunwalskii/PSPFatSave-Public/README.md

-# To the people who still not undertand AI use as at tool you can find the original commits history with over 240 hours of work time here:
+## For those who still don't understand that AI was just used as a tool, you can find the original commit history proving over 240 hours of work here:
 https://github.com/Grunwalskii/PSPFatSave-Public/blob/main/OriginalCommitsHistory

 # PSPFatSave